Adventure of a Lifetime: Background and production

 According to The Guardian, the video was shot at The Imaginarium, where the reboot series of Planet of the Apes and parts of Avengers: Age of Ultron and Star Wars: The Force Awakens were filmed.
 English choreographer Holly Blakey was responsible for creating the band's dance moves.

 Hannah Clark, the producer of the video commented, "As creatures go, chimps are one of the more difficult to animate.
 Not only are they quite human in their movement, but they are covered in hair.
 Add to this that we had no backgrounds shot, and we were asking an awful lot of any post-collaborator."

 The band's faces were covered in a special, reflective and light-catching make-up that allowed the computers to appropriately interpret the video feed and create renders of the chimpanzees' characters.

 The band members weren't playing real instruments, but similarly shaped objects that enabled creation of realistic body positions.

 The animation, visual effects and motion design of the video was carried out by Mathematic – a Paris-based production company.
 Mat Whitecross filmed the band using a special camera.

 Each of band members also wore a head-mounted camera system that was configured into a three camera solution.
 The camera systems provided multiple video streams from which the production team was able to recreate 3D points.

 Release

 A 15-second teaser named "#AOALvideo November 27" was uploaded on the band's official YouTube account on 12 November 2015.
 The teaser consisted a short excerpt of the video, behind-the-scenes video and animated video of the single artwork.
 The geometric pattern and the representative pattern of the album, Flower of Life appeared at the end of the teaser.
 The music video was uploaded on the official page of the band at 8:00 a.m.
 (UK time) on 27 November 2015.
 On 29 November 2015, the video was uploaded on the official YouTube account.

+Commercial performance

+In 2024, PPL ranked "Adventure of a Lifetime" as Coldplay's fifth-most played song across radio and television in the United Kingdom.